 - Under Upload CSR file, click Choose File ….

 - Select the ios.csr certificate signing request file that you created.

-- Click Generate.
+- Click Continue.
 Apple will sign your CSR and make the signed certificate available for download.

 - If you are presented with a message that says that your certificate signing request is pending approval, you do not have enough rights.
 Ask the company account administrator to approve your certificate signing request.

 - Click Download and store the .cer file on your disk at a convenient place (for example, next to the private key and CSR files).